awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-kinesis.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

-## Create an IAM Role and Policy for the API to Access Kinesis<a name="integrate-with-kinesis-create-iam-role-and-policy"></a>
+## Create an IAM role and policy for the API to access Kinesis<a name="integrate-with-kinesis-create-iam-role-and-policy"></a>

  To allow the API to invoke Kinesis actions, you must have appropriate IAM policies attached to an IAM role\.
 This section explains how to verify and to create, if necessary, the required IAM role and policies\.